ojyoon23/ojyoon23/README.md

 - 👋 Hi, I’m Olivia Yoon
-- 👀 I’m hoping to bring my data analysis/visualization skills into various industry, such as healthcare, eCommerce, marketing.
+- 👀 I’m hoping to bring my data analysis/visualization skills into various industry, such as healthcare, eCommerce, marketing, media, and consulting.
-- 🌱 I’m currently learning Statistics at UC Davis, and Technology Management as a minor.
+- 🌱 I’m currently learning Statistics at UC Davis and graduating in March 2023.
 - 📫 How to reach me? "ojyoon23@gmail.com"

 <!---